Security-vs- Convenience: The Tradeoff

 Don’t leave your assets on a cryptocurrency exchange

 When you first buy cryptocurrencies, you will need a place to store them.
 Many take the easy route and keep their coins on the exchange they initially bought them from.
 The appeal of exchanges is clear.
 They are convenient and versatile; exchanges not only offer a way to store money but you can make and receive payments as well as trade on them.
 In many ways, exchanges operate like traditional banks.
 However, unlike traditional banks, exchanges aren’t backed or insured by the government, so if your money is stolen, there is no recourse for getting it back.
 As a result, countless people have lost their assets because the exchange couldn’t honor withdrawal requests, its operators were crooks and more often than not, it experienced a cyberattack.
 In fact, millions have been lost on cryptocurrency exchanges.
-A prime example is the hack on CoinCheck in January 2018 where investors lost more than $500 million.

 The beauty of the blockchain is its decentralized nature.
 Why leave your money on a centralized platform where you have no control over it?
 Trade convenience for security and move your money off of the exchange and onto a proper crypto wallet.